 Tell us how you changed.
 The best stories have a transformational arc, even if it’s small.
 Show us how this experience impacted you.
 Consider dividing your story into a beginning (status quo or buildup), middle (conflict and climax), and end (resolution).
 It also helps to think about the stakes in the story.
 What do you stand to gain or lose?

 Show us your humanity.
 Don't be afraid to get intimate and tell us about your doubts and flaws.
 Nobody wants to hear a story about how you’re perfect, or a superhero!

-If your story is serious, please try to include a few moments of humor/levity.
+We welcome comedic stories.
+If your story is serious, please try to include at least one moment of humor/levity.

 Target length is 5-10 minutes.
 Remember, our storytellers do not use notes.